ghostbuster91/ktm/README.md

 ktm aliases
 ```

-By default there is one aliases added for ktm:
+By default there is one alias added for ktm:
 ```
 (ktm, com.github.ghostbuster91:ktm)
 ```